 - 1/4 cup carrot finely diced (optional)

 - 1 ounce green onion (about 2 large or 4 small) sliced, with white and green parts separated

 - 2 tablespoons gluten-free soy sauce or Tamari (more or less to taste)

 Add carrots and riced cauliflower.
 Cook, stirring occasionally, until vegetables begin to soften--about 5 minutes.

 Stir in the white part of the green onions.
 Cook until vegetables are almost tender--about 2-3 minutes more.
 Add the garlic and cook for 1 minute.

 Pour in the egg and stir it together with the vegetables.
 Cook, stirring the mixture frequently, until the egg is scrambled.
 This takes about 1-2 minutes.

-Stir in the soy sauce and the sesame oil.
+Stir in the soy sauce, green part of green onions, and the sesame oil.
 Taste and adjust seasoning.